jcs-instructor/mobtimer/CONTRIBUTING.md

 - start-frontend-watch.sh - Compiles frontend and starts frontend server.
 Recompiles backend if any changes to frontend files.
 - compile-mobtimer-api-watch.sh - calls compile-api-no-watch and waits for changes.

-When you need to refresh node_modules in frontend or backend, cd to the appropriate directory and run ../scripts/reyarn.sh
+When you need to refresh node_modules in frontend or backend, run ../scripts/clean-all.sh

-- reyarn.sh must be run from frontend or backend.
-Removes node_module directory, reruns yarn, and re-establishes symbolic links.
+- clean-all.sh must be run.
+Removes the dist and node_module directories, and reruns yarn.

 ## See also